naddison36/eth-scratch/README.md

 ## Loading the extension

 The JavaScript code for the Ethereum extension is in [ethBlock.js](./ethBlock.js).
-This can be loaded into SctatchX in two was
+This can be loaded into SctatchX in two ways:
 1. From a local file

 Clone this repository to your local machine using